Rotator Cuff Injury (cont.)

-- The care provider may ask about chest pains or trouble breathing to make certain that the shoulder pain is not referred from the heart.
+- The health-care provider may ask about chest pains or trouble breathing to make certain that the shoulder pain is not referred from the heart.

 - A variety of tests may be performed to try to decide which of the four muscles of the rotator cuff is injured or damaged.
 Each uses muscle contractions to try to find the weak or painful muscle.
 Examples include the Jobe test for the supraspinatus muscle, the Patte test for the infraspinatus and teres minor muscles, and the Gerber test for the subscapularis muscle.

 Plain X-rays are usually taken as a screening exam to look for broken bones or arthritis within the shoulder joint.
 Sometimes, calcification can be seen along the tendon.
 Often, the plain X-ray findings are normal in rotator cuff injury.

 - Magnetic resonance imaging: The MRI has become the test of choice for most significant shoulder injuries.
 This test is able to identify all the structures that make up the rotator cuff and can identify degeneration changes to partial or complete tears of the tendons and muscles, or a combination of all these conditions.

 - Arthrography: Dye is injected into the shoulder joint to look for complete rotator cuff tears and is usually combined with computerized tomography.
 The test is less helpful in revealing partial tears or tendinitis.